 This is my absolute favorite roasted turkey recipe!
-It was given to me by my friend Karen Carter many years ago when I was working at Saban Entertainment doing voice-overs.
-Karen worked in the office and was in charge of coordinating casting.
-Sadly, she passed away way young from injuries after a car accident.
-This recipe is her legacy for the people she blessed with it.
-I’ve shared it with my entire family and it’s been made over and over for Thanksgiving through the years.
+It was given to me by a friend many years ago.
+I’ve shared it with my entire family and it’s been made over and over for Thanksgiving and the holidays through the years.
 I especially love the marinade that’s infused with fresh herbs, garlic, and lemon.

 - 4 Lemons juice squeezed